-OBJECTIVE: I will, for the first time ever, read the King James Bible in its entirety and in order, without consulting secondary sources and limiting other outside influences, in order to gain a deeper understanding of its contents as a piece of canonical literature and primary religious text.
+OBJECTIVE: I will, for the first time ever, read the Bible (the King James Version) in its entirety and in order, without consulting secondary sources and limiting other outside influences, in order to gain a deeper understanding of its contents as a piece of canonical literature and primary religious text.
 As I read, I will record my responses and reflections here, ranging from semi-formal literary criticism* to pure reader response.

 1) I will not consult secondary sources of interpretation: I will be influenced by what I have heard and seen from having lived in the world, but my analysis is from my own head.